Archive-42/march2022-archive/react/interview-questions-js.md

      You can add CSS styling to the console output using the CSS format content specifier %c.
 The console string message can be appended after the specifier and CSS style in another argument.
 Let's print the red the color text using console.log and CSS specifier as below,

      ```js
-     console.log('%cThis is a red text', 'color:red');
+     console.log("%cThis is a red text", "color:red");
      ```

      It is also possible to add more styles for the content.
 For example, the font-size can be modified for the above text

      ```js
+     console.log(
-     console.log('%cThis is a red text with bigger font', 'color:red; font-size:20px');
+       "%cThis is a red text with bigger font",
+       "color:red; font-size:20px"
+     );
      ```

 425. ### What is nullish coalescing operator (??)?